imeleges/REMA_Dubai/README.md

 	<sub>Prices boxplot</sub>
 </p>

-Using boxplot as a method for graphically demonstrating the locality, spread and skewness groups of prices for every number of bedrooms.
-This diagram indicating variability outside the upper and lower quartiles.
+Boxplot graphically demonstrates the locality, spread and skewness groups of prices for every number of bedrooms.
+This diagram indicates variability outside of the upper and lower quartiles.
-Interestingly that interquartile range for sdudios and 1 bedroom apartments are almost the same.
-Boxplot for studios has a nearly normal distribution, where for 1 bedrooms has slight shift to the right.
+Interestingly interquartile range for studios and 1 bedroom apartments is almost the same.
+Boxplot for studios has a nearly normal distribution, where 1 bedrooms distribution has a slight shift to the right.

 #### Area